Meghan Markle’s Reception Dress — See Second Look On Wedding Day: Video

 — Kensington Palace (@KensingtonRoyal) May 19, 2018

 During the ceremony, Meghan was glowing and gorgeous.
 Her makeup was very natural and beautiful.
 Her skin looked flawless, like she was barely wearing any makeup at all.
 Her look was done by makeup artist Daniel Martin.
 Her hair was in a loose updo, by Serge Normant.
 Simply stunning.
-It was such a magical day and now, her new Royal life is just beginning!
+It was such a magical day and now, her new life can really begin!